eteptech/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 3. Write a function that copies a string.
 4. Write a function that compares two strings.
 5. Write a function that reverses the content of an array of integers.
+6. Write a function that changes all lowercase letters of a string to uppercase.